tikv/deep-dive-tikv/src/key-value-engine/B-Tree_vs_The_Log-Structured_Merge-Tree.md

 In the B+ tree, copies of the keys are stored in the internal nodes; the keys and records are stored in leaves; in addition, a leaf node may include a pointer to the next leaf node to increase sequential access performance.

-To simplify the analysis, assume that the block size of the tree is `B`, and keys, pointers, and records are constant size, so that each internal node contains `O(B)` children and each leaf contains `O(B)` data records.
+To simplify the analysis, assume that the block size of the tree is `B` measured in bytes, and keys, pointers, and records are constant size, so that each internal node contains `O(B)` children and each leaf contains `O(B)` data records.
 (The root node is a special case, and can be nearly empty in some situations.)
 Under all these assumptions, the depth of a B tree is

 <center><code>O(log<sub>B</sub>N/B)</code></center>